forestfox08/GD-HelloW-A1-J.J.RDeBastos/README.md

 Hi,

 This is my school project.
-We're currently learning how to use github.
+We're currently learning how to use unity.